rathmerdominik/devilfruit-circulation-bot/README.md

 ./gradlew build
 ```

 From there you can take the jar out of the `build/libs` folder

+## Dependencies

+This mod depends on the latest 1.16.5 version of [Discord Integration](https://modrinth.com/plugin/dcintegration) therefore you must get and configure this addon as well!

 ## Configuration Options